nxck2005/lol/README.md

-# lol: Lots Of Lines
+# lol: Lots Of Lines, a kilo fork

 A minimalist terminal-based text editor written in C, focused on performance and efficiency.
-This is basically Kilo, built as a learning project.
-Will add more features as my contribution.
+Currently, this is just Kilo, built as a learning project.
+But, I will add more features as my contribution to the editor.

 ## Features